Ticknall Tramway: History

-The construction and use of the tramway was permitted by an Act of Parliament of 25 May 1794.
+The construction and use of the tramway was permitted by an act of Parliament, the Ashby de la Zouch Canal Act 1794 (34 Geo.
+3. c.
+93) of 25 May 1794.
 Ashby Canal Company decided on 21 August 1798, to contract Benjamin Outram, one of the founders of the Butterley Company in Derbyshire regarding the benefits of using a tramway instead of a canal.
 The company approved his recommendations in December 1798 and issued some notes regarding the route.
 In December 1799 the company concluded that it could not finance a double-track line, and built just a single-track line from Old Parks Tunnel to Ticknall but a double-track from Willesley to Old Parks.
 Due to the lack of liquidity, Outram threatened the company in February 1801 to stop all work if he was not paid.
 The company complained about Outram's workmanship and contracted Joseph Wilkes of Measham and other inspectors, to assess the line in 1802 and 1803.
 Their reports show the length of the completed sections as follows.

 The tramway was informally taken into use between July and October 1802.
 It was last used on 1913 and officially closed in 1915.
 The tramway is recognised as "well ahead of its time" and "a milestone in transport technology and a model for the modern railway systems which followed thirty years later."